jonwelch28323/Nzyme-Logstash-Elastic/README.md

 ### 5. Use the Management Script

-This project includes an interactive management script:
+This project includes an enhanced interactive management script:
 **`stage_ecs_nzyme.sh`**

 #### Make the script executable (Linux/macOS):